What is the Harvard Framework for HRM?

-The Harvard framework is an HR model that takes a more holistic approach to HR, including different levels of outcome.
+The Harvard framework for HRM is an HR model that takes a more holistic approach to HR, including different levels of outcome.

 One of the most significant assignments that include the staff division in an association is human resources management (HRM).
 An organization is just prone to accomplish its goals if their representatives are utilized successfully.
 Simultaneously, arranging how best to utilize human resources will assist an association with achieving its targets and objectives.
 Human resources management has vital ramifications.
 It implies continually searching for better methods for utilizing representatives to profit the association.

 The Harvard Model for HRM is one of the most significant HR models.
 It is based on the work of Paauwe and Richardson (1997) and creates a nuance on the models above in regards to how HR operates.

 The Harvard model for HRM is an HR strategy model comprised of five components: